 Does Your Credit Score Matter When Renting a Home?

-Credit score.
-The phrase isn't associated with warm, fuzzy feelings--frustration might be more like it.
-Your credit score can stand between you and what you want--like renting or buying a home.
+Thinking about your credit score isn't associated with warm, fuzzy feelings—frustration might be more like it.
+Your credit score can stand between you and what you want, like renting or buying a home.

 What is a credit score?

 “A credit score is a number from 300 to 850 that rates a consumer’s creditworthiness.
 The higher the score, the better a borrower looks to potential lenders.” -Investopedia

 A FICO credit score ranges from 300 to 850.
 If you have a score of 620 and below, you’re more likely to run into problems when trying to rent a home.

 Why does your credit score matter?

 Your credit score is a reflection of how well you manage your finances.
 It comes into play when you buy a car, ask to borrow money, make a big purchase, buy property, and rent or buy a home.